SSWConsulting/SSW.Rules.Content/rules/good-email-subject/rule.md

 Subject: **🕑 Reminder about event**
 :::
 ::: bad
-Figure: Bad Example - Easily missed, can't get the main information without reading the email
+Figure: Bad example - Easily missed, can't get the main information without reading the email
 :::

 ::: greybox
 Subject: **🕑 6:30PM Tonight!
 See you at the User Group**
 :::
 ::: good
-Figure: Good Example - Definitely going to read this email
+Figure: Good example - Definitely going to read this email
 :::

 The best way of doing this is to ensure that your subject includes either an: